dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 </div>
 </details>

-Create a tokenizer using `AutoTokenizer` for the
+Load the pre-trained tokenizer using `AutoTokenizer` and apply it to the Dataset.

 <details>
 <summary><b>Hint</b>: Applying a tokenizer to a Dataset.</summary>